-5. The Commission may hear the interested parties.
-It shall so hear them if they have, within the period prescribed in the notice published in the Official Journal of the European Communities, made a written request for a hearing showing that they are an interested party likely to be affected by the result of the proceeding and that there are particular reasons why they should be heard orally.

-6. Furthermore, the Commission shall, on request, give the parties directly concerned an opportunity to meet, so that opposing views may be presented and any rebuttal, argument put forward.
+- (ii) the information may be given either orally or in writing, as considered appropriate by the Commission.
+It shall not prejudice any subsequent decision which may be taken by the Commission.
+Confidential information shall be treated in accordance with Article 8; - (iii) information shall normally be given no later than 15 days prior to any decision by the Commission on final action pursuant to Article 12.
+Representations made after the information is given shall be taken into consideration only if received within a period to be set by the Commission in each case, which shall be at least 10 days, due consideration being given to the urgency of the matter. - 5.
+The Commission may hear the interested parties.
+It shall so hear them if they have, within the period prescribed in the notice published in the Official Journal of the European Communities, made a written request for a hearing showing that they are an interested party likely to be affected by the result of the proceeding and that there are particular reasons why they should be heard orally. - 6.
+Furthermore, the Commission shall, on request, give the parties directly concerned an opportunity to meet, so that opposing views may be presented and any rebuttal argument put forward.
 In providing this opportunity the Commission shall take account of the need to preserve confidentiality and of the convenience of the parties.
-There shall be no obligation on any party to attend a meeting and failure to do so shall not be prejudicial to that party's case.

-- 7. (a) This Article shall not preclude the Commission from reaching preliminary determinations or from applying provisional measures expeditiously. - (b) In cases in which any interested party or third country refuses access to, or otherwise does not provide, necessary information within a reasonable period, or significantly impedes the investigation, preliminary or final findings, affirmative or negative, may be made on the basis of the facts available.
+There shall be no obligation on any party to attend a meeting and failure to do so shall not be prejudicial to that party's case. - 7. (a) This Article shall not preclude the Commission from reaching preliminary determinations or from applying provisional measures expeditiously. - (b) In cases in which any interested party or third country refuses access to, or otherwise does not provide, necessary information within a reasonable period, or significantly impedes the investigation, preliminary or final findings, affirmative or negative, may be made on the basis of the facts available.

-8. Anti-dumping or countervailing proceedings shall not constitute a bar to customs clearance of the product concerned.

-9. A proceeding is concluded either by its termination or by definitive action.
-Conclusion should normally take place within one year of initiation of the proceeding.

-10. Where there is no proceeding at Community level, a Member State may, after consultation, examine the matter at national level; it shall so inform the Commission, send to it the results of such examination and consult before taking any action.
+- 8. Anti-dumping or countervailing proceedings shall not constitute a bar to customs clearance of the product concerned. - 9. (a) An investigation shall be concluded either by its termination or by definitive action.
+Conclusion should normally take place within one year of the initiation of the proceeding. - (b) A proceeding shall be concluded either by the termination of the investigation without the imposition of duties and without the acceptance of undertakings or by the expiry or repeal of such duties or by the termination of undertakings in accordance with Article 14 or 15. - 10.
+Where there is no proceeding at Community level, a Member State may, after consultation, examine the matter at national level; it shall so inform the Commission, send to it the results of such examination and consult before taking any action.